arbCoding/PsSp/README.md

 ## ToDo

-See also the Todo list at the top of the [main.cpp](/src/code/main.cpp) file for more info on what is going on/planned.
+See the Todo list at the top of the [main.cpp](/src/code/main.cpp) file for more info on what is going on/planned for the future.

 ---